 6. Overall the biggest outcome being to improve the wellbeing and quality of life for African artisans, their families and communities and this could ripple over to more children going to school, access to good food and nutrition, access to medical care, access to sanitation, electricity and more.

-Currently, we are working with over 60 artisans from Nairobi and Kamba region in Kenya.
 You can read more about the artisans here.